peterhry/peterhrynkow.com/_drafts/component-api.md

 </Tabs>
 ```

-This pattern provides a bit more flexibility by allowing the consumer to specify the type of child component and its props.
+This pattern is more flexible since it allows the consumer to specify the type of child component and its props.

-One thing to note about this approach, is that it gives the impression that the component will slot the children into its template as is, but that's not always the case.

-A component can iterate over its children and render different components in their place:

 // example TBD

 Using a render prop to perform composition is an advanced pattern that delegates all aspects of rendering to the consumer.

 ```jsx
 const items = [